-The beauty of a church community is the abundance of committed people who have an interest in helping the church achieve its vision and mission.
+The beauty of a church community is the abundance of committed people who have a passion for helping the church achieve its vision and mission.

 Volunteers are the engine of the church because they donate the man-hours to ensure everything gets done.

-And many people use the volunteer experience to get to know other members of the church community.
+And many people use the volunteer experience to get to know other church community members.

-Creating a well-run volunteer management program can help ensure a great experience for those volunteers.
+Create a well-run volunteer management program to ensure a great experience for those volunteers.

 1. History of the Church

-People who attend the same church for a long time can typically recite the history of the church.
+People who have attended the same church for a long time can typically recite the church’s history.

-Sharing pertinent statistics like how many people attended the first service, where the early services were held as compared to current membership and progression of the church gives volunteers a historical perspective.
+Share pertinent statistics like how many people attended the first service, where the early services were held compared to current membership, and the progression of the church to provide volunteers with a historical perspective.

 2. Mission, Vision, and Values

-This kind of information helps to connect the volunteer to the church mission in an intimate way.
+Sharing this valuable information helps connect the volunteer to the church mission intimately.

 3. Information About the Pastor(s)

-New volunteers should know who all the pastors are, where they have been prior to serving this church, where they went to school, information about their family and what responsibilities they have in the church.
+New volunteers should know who all the pastors are, where they were before serving this church, where they went to school, information about their families, and what responsibilities they have in the church.

-This helps give the volunteer a guide for who to go to for additional information and/or to address church-related issues.
+This helpful information provides the volunteer with a guide for whom to go to for additional information and/or to address church-related issues.

 4. Church Culture

-Every organization has a culture that affects the way information is communicated, how decisions are made and how people interact with each other.
+Every organization’s culture affects how information is communicated, decisions are made, and people interact.

 Giving a synopsis of church culture helps the volunteer understand the unwritten rules of behavior.